 navbar, modal, dropdown, and more).
 You can use them as-is, customize them to

-component is a .html file in the components/ directory
+file in the components/ directory with variant labels and example markup.

 If you're building a company website with Capuzzella, the design system is where you start.
 Define your components once, and let the AI handle the rest — consistently, every time.